lab director

 AMber slaughter

 Amber graduated from USM with a Honors and with a BS in Psychology and a minor in Child and Family Studies in May 2019.
-She is now in the Clinical Mental Health Counseling MA program at the University of Alabama.
-She was a Ronald E. McNair Scholar and completed an independent research project on the associations between race, religiosity, and non-suicidal self-injury in at-risk adolescents while she was a member of the YSURB lab.
-She hopes to become a counselor who helps troubled youth.
+Amber was a Ronald E. McNair Scholar and completed an independent research project on the associations between race, religiosity, and non-suicidal self-injury in at-risk adolescents while she was a member of the YSURB lab.
+She obtained a Clinical Mental Health Counseling MA from the University of Alabama and is now a therapist in Tuscaloosa, AL.

 Latisha swygert